iamnapo/cbm-api/README.md

 var cbm = CallByMeaning('192.168.1.1');
 ```

-We can then use the following three methods to query the CallByMeaning API:
+We can then use the following five methods to query the CallByMeaning API:

 ## Methods